Latin American Studies

 - Nicole Mottier, Ph.D., University of Chicago; early world civilizations, Latin America

 - William R. Nylen, Ph.D, Columbia University; democratization in Latin America

 - John K. Schorr, Ph.D., Brown University; community-based research, sociology of disaster

 - Robert K. Sitler, Ph.D., University of Texas at Austin; the 2012 phenomenon, Maya culture, local Mexican-American community, language acquisition

 Students are encouraged to take part in the Stetson Undergraduate Research Experience (SURE), which provides funding for equipment, room and board and travel.

 The department gives the annual Robert L. Smith Award for outstanding student in Latin American Studies.

 Beyond the Classroom

-Students have the opportunity to work in the summer at the Instituto Campechano in Campeche, Mexico, and to participate in semester long internships at facilities in the local Mexican-American Community.
+Students have the opportunity to work in the summer at the Instituto Campechano in Campeche, Mexico, and to participate in semester-long internships at facilities in the local Mexican-American community.

 The choices afforded to a student in this program are varied.
-Our graduates have gone on to pursue graduate studies in Latin American Studies, work in Colombia in a language school, join the Peace Corps and become a medical missionary in Haiti.
+Our graduates have gone on to pursue graduate studies in Latin American Studies, work in Colombia at a language school, join the Peace Corps and become a medical missionary in Haiti.